ctcl-bregis/ctclsite-content/pages/projects/wbpc/pc_pc.md

 "Polycarbonate" is the codename given to the system that is currently the lab/workbench desktop with the hostname WBPC2.
-This system was set up in the need for a small form factor desktop to take place of the much larger ["Polyethylene"](../pc_pe/) while maintaining support for ECC memory.
+This system was set up in the need for a small form factor desktop to take place of the much larger ["Polyethylene"](/projects/pc_pe/) while maintaining support for ECC memory.
 The entire build cost less than US$100 in June 2023.

-Configuration as of September 24, 2024:
+Configuration as of January 9, 2025:

 - Motherboard: HP Z240
 - CPU: Intel Xeon E3-1270 v5